-We are convinced that recycling is an investment in our future and are committed to promoting our used beverage cartons as a valuable source of raw materials.
-The different layers of the aseptic carton – paper fibres, polymers and aluminium – can all be recycled using relatively simple techniques and turned into new products.
-Recycling means that less waste is sent to landfill and reduces demand for resources.
+We are always thinking about the broader impact of our operations on the environment and society, and we believe that post-consumer recycling is an investment in our future.
+The layers that make up an aseptic carton – paper fibres, polymers and aluminium – can all be recycled using relatively simple techniques and turned into new products, cutting the amount of waste sent to landfill and reducing demand for resources.

 Do you want more information about recycling?